kean/Nuke/README.md

 - `ImageProcessing` – Apply image transformations
 - `ImageCaching` – Store images into a memory cache

-The entire configuration is described by `ImagePipeline.Configuration` struct.
-To create a pipeline with a custom configuration either call `ImagePipeline(configuration:)` initializer or use the convenience one:
+The entire configuration is described by the `ImagePipeline.Configuration` struct.
+To create a pipeline with a custom configuration either call the `ImagePipeline(configuration:)` initializer or use the convenience one:

 ```swift
 let pipeline = ImagePipeline {